 3. Cut Your Losses

-To generate qualified losses, you must sell on or before December 31, but don’t sell too hastily.
-Try to set up an appointment with your stock advisor before the New Year, and figure out which stocks were truly duds and which ones are worth keeping.
+To generate eligible losses, you must sell on or before December 31st, but don’t sell too hastily.
+Set up an appointment with your investment advisor before year-end to discuss which investments are truly duds and which are worth keeping.

 4. Make Charitable Contributions

-- Less than $250 donation: canceled check, credit card statement, receipt, or bank statement
+- Donation of Less Than $250: A canceled check, credit card statement, receipt or bank statement

-- Gift of $75 or more and you get something for it: you need written disclosure, and can only deduct the difference between what you gave and what you received
+- Donation of $75 or More, Plus You Received Something in Exchange (Such as Tickets to a Charity Event): A written receipt or acknowledgment; you can only deduct the difference between what you gave and what you received

-- Donation of vehicle: see IRS Publication 4303
+- Donation of a Vehicle: See IRS Publication 4303

-However, if you opt to give to your church (assuming your church is nonprofit) or donate household goods to the Salvation Army, those moves are always tax-deductible.
-If you have any questions about a particular organization, the IRS has a database of tax-exempt organizations, which may be a handy tool if you don’t already have a charity of choice.
+However, if you opt to give to your church — assuming your church is a nonprofit — or donate goods to the Salvation Army, those donations are tax-deductible.
+If you have any questions about whether a particular organization qualifies, the IRS maintains a database of tax-exempt organizations.
+It’s a handy tool if you don’t already have a charity of choice.

-When you deduct a charitable contribution, you must file Form 1040 and itemize deductions on Schedule A. Remember, most charitable organizations are 50% organizations; that means you can deduct contributions to those organizations up to 50% of your Adjusted Gross Income (AGI).
-Any amount in excess of that can be carried forward up to five years.
+You’ll report charitable contributions on Schedule A. If you make non-cash donations greater than $500, you’ll also need to complete Form 8283.
+Remember, most charitable organizations are 50% organizations, meaning you can deduct contributions up to 50% of your adjusted gross income (AGI).
+Any donations over that limit can be carried forward for up to five years.

 5. Gather Your Tax Documents Now

-Employers need to send copies of 1099s and W-2s by January 31, so you won’t have those handy immediately, but that doesn’t mean you can’t get started planning.
-Whenever you have time, start gathering your prior years’ tax payments, and any items that you may need for credits and deductions.
+Employers and other entities must send copies of 1099s and W-2s to recipients by January 31st, so you won’t have them by year-end, but that doesn’t mean you can’t start planning.
+Whenever you have time, start gathering your prior year’s tax payments and any documentation you have for tax credits and deductions.
 If you’re not certain what you may need, there’s no time like the present for a little research.